Oil prices drop off three-year highs but strong demand supports

-NEW YORK (Reuters) - Oil prices dropped off three-year highs on Tuesday as traders booked profit from a recent rally but healthy demand underpinned prices near $70, a level not seen since the market slump in 2014.
+NEW YORK (Reuters) - Oil prices dropped off three-year highs on Tuesday as traders booked profits but healthy demand underpinned prices near $70 per barrel, a level not seen since the market slump in 2014.

 Prices have been driven up by oil production curbs in OPEC nations and Russia, and demand amid healthy economic growth.